 Another issue around technology and digitisation is raised by Mike England, who asks whether UK organisations need to improve the skill set of their workers if they are to adopt new systems.

 “I certainly think there will need to be some degree of upskilling,” says Rob Woolley.
-“My team support the innovation department within Cadent and we are now working more closely with the investment team around digital and IT, but we certainly need to build capability internally.”
+“My team at Cadent supported the innovation department and then worked more closely with the investment team around digital and IT, but we certainly needed to build capability internally.”

 Ibstock Brick is also looking at this issue, according to Kevin Cheetham.
 “We have an active apprenticeship scheme and spend a lot of money on training our engineers to keep them up to date with technology,” he says.
 “I see procurement in many ways as a catalyst to bring in experts to go and talk to the guys at the coalface.